What is AQIP?

 - Use of data and quality tools

-- Category One: Helping Students Learn focuses on the design, deployment, and effectiveness of teaching-learning processes (and on the processes required to support them) that underlie the institution’s credit and non-credit programs and courses.
+- Category One: Helping Students Learn focuses on the design, deployment, and effectiveness of teaching and learning processes (and on the processes required to support them) that underlie the institution’s credit and non-credit programs and courses.

 - Category Two: Meeting Student and Other Key Stakeholder Needs addresses the key processes (separate from instructional programs and internal support services) through which the institution serves its external stakeholders in support of its mission.